MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/BareMetal/MT3620_RTApp_BareMetal_MBOX/README.md

 * **Run the sample**
     1. From the Visual Studio instance of the HLApp, click **Select Start Item** and then select **GDB Debugger (HLCore)**.
     2. Press **F5** to start the application with debugging.
-    3. Check Visual Studio log and the UART log of ISU0 & ISU1.
+    3. Check the Visual Studio log and the UART log of ISU0 & ISU1.

 ### Hardware configuration
 * [AVNET MT3620 Starter Kit](https://www.avnet.com/shop/us/products/avnet-engineering-services/aes-ms-mt3620-sk-g-3074457345636825680/)